Hugofslopes/get_next_line/ReadMe.md

 ## Summary
 <p>
     <b>Get next line </b> is a 42 school project with the goal of reading the next file from a given file descriptor.
-It should compile with the flag <b>-D</b>, which will define the buffer size for reading."
+It should compile with the flag <b>-D</b>, which will define the buffer size for reading.
+For this, we need to learn what a static variable is and understand what file descriptors are and how to properly manage them.
 </p>

 ## Code Phases